jameizie-it/Retail-Performance-Analysis/README.md

 ## Key Insights

 * Leading Region: The West region generates the highest revenue among all regions.
-* Product Specialty: Ethiopian Yirgacheffe appears to be a top performer in the beans category—suggesting customers prefer premium single-origin over house blends.
+* Product Specialty: Ethiopian Yirgacheffe appears to be a top performer in the beans category, suggesting customers prefer premium single-origin over house blends.
 * Revenue Anchor: While "Coffee Beans" are the most frequent purchase, Equipment (Electric Grinders) drives 35% of total revenue despite only representing 13% of total unit volume.
 * Bulk Buying in the West: The West region shows a significantly higher quantity-per-order ratio (avg 4.5 units) compared to the East (avg 1.8 units), indicating a potential wholesale or office-supply market.
 * Pricing Gaps: There is a low "Attachment Rate" between Equipment and Coffee Beans; customers buying grinders are not consistently buying beans in the same transaction.